 A central record is kept of all adults who work in the academy with details of DBS (disclosure & barring service)/list 99 checks in place.

-Any visitors to the school are required to report to the visitors office to be registered and issued with a visitors badge which displays the fire evacuation procedures.
-Any persons not wearing a staff, sixth form, governor or visitors badge will be challenged by staff.
+Any visitors to the Academy are required to report to the visitors office to be registered and issued with a visitor's badge.
+Any persons not wearing a staff, sixth form, governor or visitor's badge will be challenged by staff.

-The academy's Safeguarding/Child Protection Policy has been updated and approved by the Education Advisory Board in June 2015.
+The Academy's Safeguarding/Child Protection Policy has been updated and approved by the Academy Advisory Board.
 Our policy applies to all members of staff, advisory board members and volunteers working within school and is fully incorporated into the whole school ethos.
-The academy's anti-bullying policy has been approved by the EAB in June 2015.
+The academy's anti-bullying policy has been approved by the AAB.